My Brother's Keeper

 Anyone living in the service area is eligible to receive our help, regardless of religion.
 All services are provided free of charge and without judgment.

-Holy Paraclete Parishioners spent three days wrapping presents for needy families at MBK.
+Holy Spirit Parishioners spent three days wrapping presents for needy families at MBK.
+Here

 Pictures from Pride Festival and Dutch Old Catholic Theologian Marco Derks.
 Marco is a Dutch scholar in the area of theology, religion and gender with working experience as project manager, teacher, editor, and translator and chair of the Dutch Society of Queer Theologians.
 Click Here for Marco's biography.